top of page

 Choose LTE-M (Cat-M1) when you need:

-• mobility / handover (moving assets)
+• Mobility / handover (for moving assets)

-• lower latency than NB-IoT for responsive workflows
+• Lower latency than NB-IoT for responsive workflows

 Choose NB-IoT when you need:

-• ultra-low throughput, delay-tolerant messaging
+• Ultra-low throughput and delay-tolerant messaging

-• maximum battery life with very small data volumes
+• Maximum battery life with very small data volumes

-• a cost-optimized device profile for “few messages per day/week”
+• A cost-optimized device profile for “few messages per day/week”

-1) Throughput & payload patterns
+1) Throughput & Payload Patterns

-Business impact:
+Business Impact:

 • LTE-M reduces constraints when you later add diagnostics, richer telemetry, or more frequent reporting.

-2) Mobility & product requirements
+2) Mobility & Product Requirements

-Business impact: If your device ever rides on a truck, railcar, trailer, or shared equipment fleet, LTE-M usually de-risks the roadmap.
+Business Impact: If your device ever rides on a truck, railcar, trailer, or shared equipment fleet, LTE-M usually de-risks the roadmap.

-Business impact: Deep-penetration use cases (sub-meters, utility pits, underground vaults) can favor NB-IoT—but only if your chosen carrier footprint supports it where you deploy.
+Business Impact: Deep-penetration use cases (sub-meters, utility pits, underground vaults) can favor NB-IoT—but only if your chosen carrier footprint supports it where you deploy.

 • AT&T promotes Control Center for connectivity management.

-Business impact:
+Business Impact:

 • Connectivity management maturity affects real OpEx: provisioning workflow, diagnostics, SIM lifecycle, and fleet changes.